fwolfst/magento_remote/README.md

 to display a table of matching products.

+    magento_scrape -b https://theshop -l limit -s startpid

+to display *limit* number of products, starting with product id of *startpid*.

-Note that both scripts show you information about possible parameters when invoked with `--help`.
+Note that all scripts show you information about possible parameters when invoked with `--help`.

 Note that you should work with